 10 Things that Make Up a Nursing Resume

 Know How to Shine

 Both of them tend to define your previous professional activity.
 Still, there is a significant difference between them.
-Accomplishments tend to show the real result of the professional growth while duties outline a set of requirements, which don’t, actually, tell a lot about your competence.
+Accomplishments tend to show the actual result of the professional growth, while duties outline a set of requirements, which don’t tell a lot about your competence.

 Therefore, emphasize your accomplishments, which can be suitable for your potential position.
-You should know exactly what points should be emphasized in your resume.
+You should know exactly what points should be noted in your resume.
 Try to avoid common medical resume mistakes at all costs!

 Clarify the Unit

-When it comes to specifying the unit you belong to, be sure to use the commonly accepted terms such as MS, L&D, CVICU, TELE, ICU, or ER.
-It’s important to enter a workload and a clientele, which will define your priority.
+When it comes to specifying the unit you belong to, be sure to use commonly accepted terms such as MS, L&D, CVICU, TELE, ICU, or ER.
+It’s essential to enter a workload and a clientele, which will define your priority.
 In other words, include all specific unit characteristics (what kind of patients you used to support, what kind of instructions you used to follow, etc.).